rodrigojpe/PostApp/README.md

 # TodoApp
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.4.

-## Development server
+## use ngrx pattern

+## Run Aplication Post develompent
+Firt run command `npm install`, and then
-Run `ng serve` for a dev server.
+Run `ng serve`  or `npx ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding